-Mode of action When ionising radiation enters the chamber through the mica window, it ionises the neutral gas atoms.
+Mode of action

+When ionising radiation enters the chamber through the mica window, it ionises the neutral gas atoms.
 Ion pairs are produced as a result of collision.
 The positive ions produced drift to the cathode and the negative ions to the anode resulting in an ionisation current which is amplified and measured with the micrometer.
-A high voltage is set to a value that a constant current I_s flows.
-In this setting, the energy (intensity) of the incoming radiation is proportional to I_s .
+A high voltage is set to a value that a constant current Is flows.
+In this setting, the energy (intensity) of the incoming radiation is proportional to Is.

 A graph of ionisation current against voltage V has the following features.

-Features of the graph Region OA: The applied voltage is low.
+Features of the graph

+Region OA: The applied voltage is low.
 The positive ions and electrons produced by collisions of in coming radiation with the neutral gas atoms have a high chance of recombining since their velocities are low.
 The current produced is proportional to the voltage.

 Region AB (Saturation region): All ions pairs produced per second travel and reach the respective electrodes.
-This results in constant current or saturation current $I_s = ne$. $n=E{\alpha}/E{I}$ where E{α} -Energy of 1-alpha particle , E{I} -Energy required to produce an iron pair, n-number of electrons produced.
-In this region, the energy lost by the incoming particles is proportional to I_s.
+This results in constant current or saturation current $I_s = ne$.

+In this region, the energy lost by the incoming particles is proportional to I_s .
 This is the region in which the ionisation chamber is normally operated.

-Region BC (Gas amplification): because of the high voltage, the electrons produced by ionisation of the neutral gas atoms, acquire sufficient energy to cause ionisation themselves (secondary ionisation).
+Region BC (Gas amplification): because of he high voltage, the electrons produced by ionisation of the neutral gas atoms, acquire sufficient energy to cause ionisation themselves (secondary ionisation).
 This results in rapid multiplication of ions in the chamber, and hence the rise in ionisation current.

 The Geiger Muller tube or counter

-When the radiation enters the tube, it causes ionisation of the gas atoms.
+When the radiation entergothant in the printing varieties is a state of the gas atoms.
 The electrons produced are accelerated to such a high energy that they also cause more ion pairs by repeated collisions.

-When the electrons reach the anode, the pulse is produced which is amplified and detected by a rate meter?
+When the electrons reach the anode, the pulse is produced which is amplified and detected by a rate meter.
 The positive ions in the chamber are accelerated towards the cathode and if these ions reach the cathode, they will cause secondary discharge, which will give a false impression of an arrival in the chamber of another ionising particle.
 This is prevented by using a quenching agent like bromine.

-During the quenching process, molecules of a quenching agent absorb the energy of the positive ions on collision.
+During the quenching process, an electron from the bromine molecule is transferred to the organ ion neutralising it.
+In this way a tube is made to receive next ionising particle.

 In a G.M tube the time taken by the positive ions to travel to the cathode is known as the dead time.
 The number of pulses per unit time (counter rate) corresponds to the activity of the source of radiation

 Below a certain value of p.d known as threshold voltage, no counts are recorded at all since the number of ions produced per second is not enough to produce sufficient current which can result in a pd of sufficient magnitude to be detected.

 Between A and B, magnitude of pulse developed in the tube depends on the initial ionisation of the tube and energy of the incident particles.
-Between B and C, the plateau region, the counter rate is almost constant.
-This is the region when the tube is said to be normally operated Beyond C, the counter rate increases rapidly with voltage due to incomplete quenching one incident particle may start a whole chain of pulses.
-Background Radiation -In using the G.M tube the background count rate is first recorded.
-The background count rate is due to the cosmic rays in the atmosphere, stray xrays from hospitals and gamma rays from industries.
-The activity in the presence of the source is then determined and the difference is the actual activity due to the source at that point. $$A{s} = A{r} - A{b}$$ -If a G.M tube is placed at a distance R from a radioactive sample and the count rate A_s due to the sample is obtained, then $A = \frac{4\pi R^2 A_s}{S}$ Where S - is the surface area of the mica window (A- is the activity free from errors due to distance R).

-Example;

-A G.M tube is placed 10cm away from 1g of ${}^{222}R_n$ and gives a count rate of 85counts per second, the entry window of the G.M tube has the area of 5cm2 and the background count rate is 10counts/second, calculate; The activity of the sample and the half life of R_a (ans; A=1.885x104counts/s T{1/2} = 10years)
+Between B and C, the plateau region, the counter arte is almost constant.
+All the region when the tube is said to be normally operated

+Beyond C, the counter rate increases rapidly with voltage due to incomplete quenching one incident particle may start a whole chain of pulses.

 Cloud Chamber

 There two types: